hycis/Mozi/doc/README.md

 >>> select * from some_table order by test_error;
 ```

-I have named the the experiment group in as way that is easier for understanding, for example for
+I have named the the experiment group in as way that is easier for understanding, for example
 for an experiment group name of ```AE0912_Blocks_2049_500_tanh_tanh_gpu_clean```
 means AE0912 trained on Linear Blocks of autoencoder with 2049-500-2049 dims, and tanh-tanh units,
 it's run on gpu and it's a clean model without noise during training.